ibm-cloud-docs/subnets/faq.md

 # FAQs
 {: #faq}

+Have a question about subnets?
+Review frequently asked questions, which provide answers to provisioning concerns, application access, and other common inquiries.
+{:shortdesc}

 ## What does "Primary IP for future server only" mean when I look at a subnet's IP addresses?
 {: #subnets-faq-primary-ip-future-server-only}